cdap-guides/cdap-workflow-guide/README.rst

 ingested, the events can be processed in real time or batch.
-In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by each customer and the total purchases made for a each product in a specific time range.
+In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by each customer and the total purchases made for each product in a specific time range.
 We will use three MapReduce programs ``PurchaseEventParser``, ``PurchaseCounterByCustomer``, and ``PurchaseCounterByProduct`` to apply different processing on the purchase events and the Workflow ``PurchaseWorkflow`` to connect these MapReduce programs.